-Workers enter a reported change the day it is reported and send form DCC-102, We Need Information for CCAP (RFI), and required forms to the recipient requesting verification of the change.
-Recipients are given ten (10) days from the date form DCC-102 is sent to provide the verification.
+Workers enter a reported change the day it is reported and send a DCC-102, We Need Information for CCAP (RFI), and required forms to the recipient requesting verification of the change.
+Recipients are given ten (10) days from the date the DCC-102 is sent to provide the verification.

-[A non-temporary change will adversely impact a case after initial application if the client is not compliant with CCAP eligibility requirements by the end of the up to 3 (three) month "job search in change" period.
-An increase in income following an initial or recertification approval will not adversely affect eligibility unless the income is above 85% SMI.]
+A temporary change will adversely impact a case after initial or recert approval, if the client is not compliant with work requirements by the end of the grace period.

+An increase in income following an initial or recert approval will not adversely affect eligibility unless the income is above 85% SMI.

-MS 4520 EFFECTIVE DATES (1)
+MS 4520 EFFECTIVE DATES